CIAM-Group/SIL/CVRP/data/readme.md

-Download the datasets here using the links provided
+Download the datasets here from the link provided.